gherlein/go-netgear/README.md

 A Go library and CLI tool for controlling Netgear managed switches with Power over Ethernet (PoE) capabilities.
 This project provides both a programmatic API and command-line interface for managing switch ports, PoE settings, and monitoring power consumption.

+## Credits

+This project builds upon the excellent work of [ntgrrc](https://github.com/nitram509/ntgrrc) by Martin W. Kirst, which provided the foundation for understanding and implementing the Netgear switch API protocol.

 ## Supported Models

 - **GS305EP** / **GS305EPP** - 5-port Gigabit switches with PoE+